TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Olive trees in the Valley of the Temples.

 The sun’s angle heralds winter solstice.
 Agrigento’s ancient winter festivals must have really been spectacular.
 Back then, life was more uncertain, and starvation was common during the cold winters.
-Early December, one of the few times of year when fresh meat was available, was when livestock was slaughtered to have fewer hungry mouths during winter.
-Also in early December, beer and wine was finally ready for the ensuing revelry.
+Early December, one of the few times when fresh meat was available, was when livestock was slaughtered to have fewer hungry mouths during winter.
+Also, beer and wine were finally ready for the ensuing revelry in early December.
 Celebrations centered around light, adding cheer to the long night while providing hope for the sun’s return.

-Ancient Greeks celebrated winter with the Lanaia (Festival of the Wild Women), when they sacrificed a man or a bull representing Dionysus, who was eaten by the Maenads (female followers of Dionysus).
-In classical Greece human sacrifice was replaced with a goat and the wild women became funeral mourners.
+Ancient Greeks celebrated winter with the Lanaia (Festival of the Wild Women) when they sacrificed a man or a bull representing Dionysus, whom the Maenads (female followers of Dionysus) ate.
+In classical Greece, human sacrifice was replaced with a goat, and the wild women became funeral mourners.
 The Romans celebrated Saturnalia, with feasts, animal sacrifices, and the exchange of presents.
 The celebrations culminated in Sol Invictus on December 25, the rebirth of the “invincible” sun.
 Initially banned by the Catholic Church as a pagan holiday, Sol Invictus eventually became Christmas.
-Many countries, including Italy, still continue the traditional twelve day celebration, ending on Epiphany (January 6).
+Many countries, including Italy, continue the traditional twelve-day celebration, ending on Epiphany (January 6).

 Late afternoon view of the sea from Seliunte.